Local Intertwining Relations and Co-tempered $A$-packets of Classical Groups: Arithmetic Frobenius vs. geometric Frobenius

 Let $G$ be a connected reductive group over a non-archimedean local field $F$ that is \emph{unramified}, i.e. quasi-split and split over a finite unramified extension $E$ of $F$.
 Fix a hyperspecial maximal compact subgroup $K$ of $G$ and consider the subset $\Irr_{\Ksph}(G)$ of $\Irr(G)$ consisting of those irreducible representations $\pi$ whose space $\pi^K$ of $K$-fixed vectors is non-zero.
 Then the Satake isomorphism induces a bijection

 where $\Phi^u(G)$ is the subset of $\Phi(G)$ consisting of $L$-parameters which are trivial on $I_F \times \SL_2(\C)$.
 However, this bijection depends on the choice of Artin vs.~Deligne convention.
-In this subsection, we recall its construction and explain how it is affected by this choice.
+It also differs from Langlands' original bijection in \cite{L1}, because of a different normalization of the Satake isomorphism.
+In this subsection, we recall its construction and explain how it is affected by these choices.

 Let $\HH(G,K)$ be the $\C$-algebra of bi-$K$-invariant compactly supported functions on $G$ equipped with the convolution product.
 Then the map $\pi \mapsto \pi^K$ gives a bijection from $\Irr_{\Ksph}(G)$ to the set of isomorphism classes of simple $\HH(G,K)$-modules.
 To describe $\HH(G,K)$ explicitly, we fix a Borel pair $(B,T)$ of $G$ such that $K$ is in good position with respect to $T$ (see \cite[Section 3.5]{Car}).
 Let $A = A_T$ be the maximal split torus in $T$, so that